RossWhitehead/secure-services/README.md

 ```
 bash create-server-cert.sh <ica name> <server name>
 ```
-The scripts are identical apart from the extension used when generating the cert: ```-extensions usr_cert``` which associates the clientAuth extended key usage; ```-extensions server_cert``` which associates the serverAuth extended key usage attribute to the certificate.
+The scripts are identical apart from the extensions added when generating the cert: ```-extensions usr_cert``` adds the clientAuth extended key extension; ```-extensions server_cert``` adds the serverAuth extended key extension to the certificate.

+Performs the the following (substitite client for server name where appropriate) -
+* Adds all items to the root/ca/ica/\<ica name> directory
+* Generate a server private key
+    * private/\<server name>.key.pem
+    * 2048 bits is used for signing the server key.
+* Generate a server certificate signing request
+    * csr/\<server name>.csr.pem
+    * Utilises defaults from ica-openssl.conf
+        * The statement ```export ICA_DIR=$IDIR``` is required to set the CA_default.dir value in the ica-openssl.conf file to the /<ica name> directory.
+* Generate a server cert
+    * certs/\<server name>.cert.pem
+    * Short lived, valid for 365 days.
+    * Utilises defaults Utilises defaults from ica-openssl.conf